ShamindaKanchana/H2OData_Dive/README.md

 Upon further analysis, it was found that the feature "Solids" had a higher correlation with water potability compared to other factors.
 When the logistic regression model was trained using only this feature, the accuracy improved slightly to 61.6%.

 This experiment demonstrated that selecting key features, such as "Solids," led to better performance with logistic regression, highlighting the importance of feature selection in improving model accuracy.

+### Random Forest Classifier

+Following the logistic regression experiments, I used a Random Forest Classifier to train and test the dataset.
+Similar to the previous approach, I initially trained the model using all features, resulting in an accuracy of 68.19%, which was a significant improvement compared to logistic regression.

+Next, I experimented by selecting only a few key features, including "Solids," which had shown the highest correlation with water potability in the logistic regression model.
+However, unlike logistic regression, the accuracy decreased when fewer features were used in the Random Forest model.
+Specifically, when only the "Solids" feature was selected, the accuracy dropped to 50.49%, exhibiting an opposite behavior to the logistic regression model.

+This result highlights the difference between the two algorithms—while logistic regression performed better with feature selection, Random Forest achieved higher accuracy by utilizing a broader set of features.
+Overall, the Random Forest Classifier outperformed logistic regression, delivering better results for this dataset.